calvinlaughlin/hackr/README.md

 - The main packages to install should be `curses` and `pygame` which you can install using `pip3 install curses pygame`

 ### Run the game
-- To run the game, paste `python3 start.py` in this directory in the terminal
+- To run the game, paste `python3 game/start.py` in this directory in the terminal
-- PLEASE make sure your terminal is somewhat large (at least 140x50) or some of the puzzles will not work :)
+- Please make sure your terminal is somewhat large (at least 140x50) or some of the puzzles will not work

 ### Play the game
 - Use `arrow keys` to navigate